Grenada COVID-19 Entry Guidelines. Last Updated: October 6, 2021

 All travellers to Grenada must first apply for the Pure Safe Travel Certificate.
 This is a health clearance authorization that allows the applicant to travel to Grenada.
 You will be required to present a printed or electronic copy of the authorization before boarding your flight to Grenada.
 Apply for the Pure Safe Travel Certificate here.

 All arriving passengers must show proof of a negative PCR test result from a test taken within 72 hours prior to arrival in Grenada.
 This means that if you are scheduled arrival to Grenada is Saturday, then you should take your PCR test no earlier than Wednesday.
 This “When To Test” graphic shows the full 3-day testing window.

 All travellers to Grenada must have a confirmed reservation (minimum 2 days for fully vaccinated travellers or minimum 7 days unvaccinated Grenadian citizens or residents) at one of the Pure Safe accommodation locations or confirmation of an accepted home quarantine application.
 Home quarantine applications must be submitted at least 7 days prior to travel to Grenada.

 COVID-19 Test Fee

-Effective January 1 2021, all arriving passengers will pay a one-time $150 USD ($410 XCD) fee that will cover the required COVID-19 PCR tests administered in Grenada.
-This can be paid online prior to arrival or at the Maurice Bishop International Airport on arrival.
+Effective January 1 2021, all arriving passengers will pay a one-time $135 XCD ($50 USD) fee that will cover the required COVID-19 PCR tests administered in Grenada.
+This fee is paid online prior to applying for the Pure Safe Travel Certificate.